Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 ```
 After we created the model, we have to compile the model with an optimizer algorithm, a loss function and a list of metrics to keep track of while the model is training:
 - `adam` is one of, if not the best, adaptive optimizer algorithm, which is why we are using it
-- `sparse_categorical_crossentropy` loss function will be used as our dataset is categorized into mutually exclusive categories (Rock, Paper, Scissors)
+- `sparse_categorical_crossentropy` loss function will be used as our dataset is categorized into mutually exclusive categories (R, P, S)
 - The `accuracy` metric is the only metric we will have to keep track of in this case

 Finally, we use `model.fit()` to start training our model.
 In this case we are using the `train_data` to train the model, and we are going to train the model over 5 epochs.
 After training is done, we run a test with data our model has not seen (`test_data`) to see how it does.
 After this test is done and its final accuracy is shown, the last 2 lines prompt the user to click enter to save the model to `C:\Users\trist\Desktop\Code\Python 3.x\STEAM2022\RPSModel.h5`: